arvigeus/AZ-204/Learning Path/Active Directory.md

 - A one to one relationship with the software application, and
 - A one to many relationship with its corresponding service principal object(s).

 A service principal must be created in each tenant where the application is used to enable it to establish an identity for sign-in and/or access to resources being secured by the tenant.
 A single-tenant application has only one service principal (in its home tenant), created and consented for use during application registration.
-A multi-tenant application also has a service principal created in each tenant where a user from that tenant has consented to its use.
+A multitenant application also has a service principal created in each tenant where a user from that tenant consented to its use.

 ### Discover permissions and consent